nahiluhmot/cl-parallel/readme.md

 #cl-parallel#

 cl-parallel is an API for Common Lisp that's designed to make parallelism easy.
-It uses bordeaux-threads, and should work on most systems on which threads are enabled.
+It uses [bordeaux-threads][bt], and should work on most systems on which threads are enabled.
 That being said, I've only tested it with sbcl on Fedora Linux and OSX.